dalidaa1/LexicalAnalyzerAssignment-/README.md

 It reads arithmetic expressions and identifies tokens like:

 Identifiers (like sum, total)
 Integer numbers
 Arithmetic operators: +, -, *, /
 Parentheses: ( and )

+How to Run
+1.Clone or download the repo.
+2.Make sure you have Python installed.
+3.Run the script using:
+python lexical_analyzer.py

 Example Output:
 Next token is: 25, Next lexeme is (